magroves/tahzoo-internship-react/README.md

 # How to Start project

+npm install inside both server and client folders

-cd inside the server folder and use command - npm run dev (may need to npm install to begin)
+cd inside the server folder and use command - npm run dev

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.